Pprime1/csasm/README.md

 			if any are send that as an update to all users for same GCCODE 2.2 - When all players occupy the correct locations send further information in the "distance" update to congratulate them?

+2.A - Implement a "which game' feature, possibly as a command line call ie: https://csasm.herokuapp.com/?GCCODE

+2.B - Compare current player's location to both waypoint locations in the ASM table for the current 'game' ... display distance from each, and display current time as reference

+2.C - IF player is closer to either waypoint location than the specified 'radius' distance, then update the timestamp of that waypoint to current time

+2.D - AND THEN check if the timestamp for the other waypoint location is also within 30 seconds of current time, if it is then both locations are occupied, = SUCCESS

+2.E - IF NOT SUCCESS, display an encouragement message and re-poll

+2.F - IF SUCCESS, ie: both waypoint locations are currently occupied by a player, THEN display SUCCESS MESSAGE and halt.

 3. Budget Concerns
 X3.1 - Postgres allows for 10k rows, we store player information in the database whilst they're connected.
 X		This means we are allowed to have (10k - geocache.rows - othertables.rows) players
 X		This should be tracked to whether it is still appropriate

 ## Running Locally